Pixelverk/VunderCms/readme.md

 A lot of the editing/saving action is in the wcms-admin.js file.

+# Theme building
+Creating a new site using this CMS is all replacing the theme.

+This is how I plan to build new sites and page layouts quickly.

+1. Get a html site template that someone else spent several hours designing
+2. Put any assets into the theme/assets folder, and html pages in the theme/layouts folder
+3. Extract head, header and footer html into their respective theme/includes files
+4. Add php tags like asset() and page() to the /includes files to get urls and page info
+5. Convert each .html in /layouts into .php pages, adding asset(), block() and page() tags as needed
+6. Make sure to include the global Wcms instance in each layout file, <?php global $Wcms ?>

+The editable block() tags take two arguments, name and default string, like this;
+<?= $Wcms->block('testingbuttons', '<div class="mt-8"> <a href="#" class="btn-custom">Get Started</a> </div>'); ?>

+WonderCMS had the <?= $Wcms->page('content') ?> tag for wysiwig editing, but it's not very useful now with my block() changes.
+Might make it work again in the future.

 # Work so far
 I've included index-350.php as a reminder of what WonderCMS looked like when I started.